ARMmbed/mbed-os-example-mbed-crypto/README.md

 ## Program your board
 1. Connect your mbed device to the computer over USB.
-1. Copy the binary file to the mbed device.
+1. Copy the binary file (`mbed-os-example-mbed-crypto.bin`) to the Mbed device.
-1. Press the reset button to start the program.

 ## Run
-The following are the steps required to run the example program:
-* Connect the Mbed device to your computer over USB.
-* Copy the binary file (`mbed-os-example-mbed-crypto.bin`) to the Mbed device.
-* Connect to the Mbed Device using a serial client application of your choice.
+1. Connect to the Mbed Device using a serial client application of your choice.
-* Press the reset button on the Mbed device to run the program.
+1. Press the reset button on the Mbed device to run the program.

 The expected output from a successful execution of the example program should be as follows:
 ```